-Fig. 6.12.
-Mapping of the standard interval to a Cartesian space where we will assume that the curve C may be "embedded" in a three-dimensional, two-dimensional, or one-dimensional Euclidean space (i.e. it may be a spatial curve, plane curve, or just an interval on the real line).
+Let us take for instance equation (6.27).
+The goal is to evaluate an integral of the form where we will assume that the curve C may be "embedded" in a three-dimensional, two-dimensional, or one-dimensional Euclidean space (i.e. it may be a spatial curve, plane curve, or just an interval on the real line).
 Correspondingly, the point on the curve p will have appropriate number of components.
-To perform the integral, the elementary length dC is needed.
+To perform the integral, the elementary length $\mathrm{d}C$ is needed.